hugohjerten/pipenv-pyenv-demo/demo.md

 brew install pipenv
 ```

-### 0.2 In case of chaos
+### 0.2 In case of pyenv chaos
-If pyenv installation chaos on macos, export the below flags for temporarily allowing to install specific python versions.
+If chaos when installing a pyenv version on macos, export the below flags for temporarily allowing to install specific python versions.
 (Check this [link](https://github.com/jiansoung/issues-list/issues/13).)

 ```
 export LDFLAGS="${LDFLAGS} -L/usr/local/opt/zlib/lib"